 We played the usual board games when we weren’t being fourths.
+Someone suggested us that we try out SickOdds.com site to learn and play betting games.
+We considered it and it turned out to be our best pass time.
 Our version of Monopoly involved blood oaths and initiations into the dark arts if you landed on No Parking.
 Getting a hotel on Boardwalk, well, I’d totes make up something funny here, but what happened was anything but.
 (This is also bullshit.
 You’d just get punched hard in the arm every time someone landed on it because you were such a robber barron.
 No, really.
 I swear.
 Honestly.
 You can trust me.)

 We would make up games using the orphaned pieces from other games justto be competitive.
 They didn’t make sense, but somebody won and someone was going to pay.